 Amazon Influencer – What’s Next?

 So much is changing in the world of social media influencers and brand ambassadors.
+With Instagram removing likes, content has become even more important and brands are doing their part to maintain and improve social media relevance.
 One company that is truly doing their part to innovate within this sphere is Amazon.
 As it turns out, they weren’t satisfied with their leadership in the cloud computing, television, smart speaker, rocket, or e-commerce industries.
 Now they want to step into the world of influencer marketing.

 Amazon’s Influencer Program, launched in 2017, is turning the brand-influencer game on its head.
 But how does it work?
 Read on to find out.